dgc-network/dgc-woocommerce-plugin/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-DGC WooCommerce Plus - adds advanced products filtering to your shop.
+dgc WooCommerce Plus - adds advanced products filtering to your shop.

 == Description ==

-DGC WooCommerce Plus - is a plugin that allows you to filter your products easily by categories, attributes, prices.
+dgc WooCommerce Plus - is a plugin that allows you to filter your products easily by categories, attributes, prices.
 Your can sort products, navigate to next and previous pages without reloading the page.

 Features: